TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 *   Give yourself another ability without reducing your ability points (or add a point to your ability points)
 *   Pick something cool and unique to have as equipment-- something useful or mysterious that most people wouldn't have
+*   Create a helper or ally [companion](character/companions.md) to assist your character

 <br/>